-5. Do NOT allow yourself to be guilted.
+5. Do NOT allow yourself to be guilted or shamed into saying yes.
 If you are not available, they can and will find someone else.
-You are NOT a bad person when you decline a request to serve that will negatively impact you.
+You are NOT a bad person when you decline a request that will negatively impact you.

 I love to serve.
 I feel blessed in my life and firmly believe in giving back and paying forward.
 I also believe in balance—and that is why it is important to learn to set boundaries and priorities and choose carefully for your life.

 How about you?
-Have you struggled with saying no?
+Have you struggled to say no?
 Do you sometimes find it a challenge to balance the need to serve with the rest of your life?